- Child Care Licensing and Administration

 Are there limits to how much a county can pay with CCCAP?

 Counties are not allowed to pay more than a child care facility’s private-pay rates for the same services.
 In addition, each county sets a rate ceiling or the maximum rate the county will pay.
 The provider’s private-pay rates are compared to the county ceiling and the provider is paid the lesser of the two.

 How will the county know how many CCCAP clients I have?

-How do I use the Point of Service (POS) device to track clients?
+How do I use the Attendance Tracking System (ATS) to track clients?

-Clients will swipe their CCCAP card through the POS device to record their attendance.
+Clients will use their PIN to log into ATS to record their child's attendance.
 You will be paid for the services you provide each time their presence is recorded.
 On rare occasions, you may be required to manually turn in claims for services provided to the county for payment.
 Manual claims require prior approval and instruction from the county.

-Payments are made only for the care that is authorized by the county department of human/social services, so make sure you have that paperwork from the county BEFORE providing care.
+Payments are only made for the care that is provided that has been authorized by the county department of human/social services.
+Please make sure you have that authorization paperwork from the county BEFORE providing care.

 Will I need to pay taxes for CCCAP?

 You are responsible for taxes that may be due on the income you receive from CCCAP.
 You will receive a Form 1099 from the county that you did business with.
 These forms are required to be mailed by January 31 of each year.

 - Fiscal Agreement (instructions on how to obtain a fiscal agreement)